 Peggy Taylor Reid holds a BFA from the University of Ottawa and has exhibited her work across Canada.
 Taylor Reid has participated in residencies in Canada and the US including the Banff Centre for the Arts in Alberta and the Vermont Studio Centre.
 She is a long time member of Gallery 44 and the Red Head Gallery of which she co-chair.
 The recipient of multiple grants from the Ontario Arts Council, her work can be found in the collections of Sir Wilfred Laurier University, Kitchener, the Museum of Nature, Ottawa, the Kitchener-Waterloo Gallery as well as numerous private collections.
 Taylor Reid currently lives and works in Caledon and is represented by Lonsdale Gallery.

-For more infomation check out: peggytaylorreid.com
+For more infomation please visit: peggytaylorreid.com